DataDog/integrations-core/delinea_privilege_manager/README.md

 - **Newly Discovered File Events** : Newly Discovered File Events contain information about newly discovered files on the system.
 - **Change History Events** : Change History Events contain information about any changes made in Delinea Privilege Manager.

 Visualize detailed insights into these logs through the out-of-the-box dashboards.
-Additionally, out-of-the-box detection rules are available to help you monitor and respond to potential security threats effectively.
+Additionally, it includes ready-to-use Cloud SIEM detection rules for enhanced monitoring and security.

 ## Setup